Risk Return Ratio – Risk Reward Ratio Explained

 Please visit our article How to Calculate Risk Reward Ratio in Forex for more information about the calculation.

-Trading is nerve linear.
-No matter how stable the market looks, there is always a certain degree of risk involved.
+Trading is nerve-wracking.
+No matter how stable the market looks, a certain degree of risk is always involved.
 The risk-reward ratio is an estimation of a possible reward for every dollar that you trade.
 It shows the proportion of your expenditure and potential reward.

 The risk-reward forex ratio tells you about your possible profit against your investment.
 Your capital or investment is the ‘risk,’ and your target profit is the ‘reward.’
 Here’s an example:

-Consider placing a trade, and your stop loss is set at 5 pips, and your take profit is set at 20 pips.
+Consider placing a trade; your stop loss is five pips, and your take profit is 20.
 In this case, the ratio is 5:20.
 The simple conversion would be 1:4.
 You expect to make a profit of $4 on every dollar you spend in terms of money.
-Or you have a chance of winning 20 pips by risking 5 pips.
+Or you have a chance of winning 20 pips by risking five pips.

-So the risk-reward ratio in investing and risk-reward ratio in trading has a different weight of significance.
-Investing in the risk-return ratio (the risk-reward ratio) is very important, and if investors can invest $1 and earn $5 (1/5 risk-reward ratio) will be very profitable.
-But in trading high risk-reward ratio has a low impact on trading performance without a winning rate.
+So, the risk-reward ratio in investing and the risk-reward ratio in trading have a different weight of significance.
+Investing in the risk-return ratio (the risk-reward ratio) is very important, and if investors can invest $1 and earn $5 (1/5 risk-reward ratio), it will be very profitable.
+However, a high risk-reward ratio does not impact trading performance without a winning rate.

 For example, if the trader has $1 risk and has a 1/5 risk-reward and only a 10% winning rate, then after 100 trades, he will get: